sapio-lang/sapio/docs/DEVELOPMENT.md

 ```

 CI renders the book on pull requests; the existing Pages workflow publishes on
 changes merged to master.
+The transaction-plans chapter includes the tested
-A successful render does not validate every historical
+payment example directly from its source file.
+A successful render does not
-code sketch.
-Executable tutorial coverage remains a roadmap item.
+validate every other historical code sketch.

 ## Contract authoring

-Every `Contract` declares its continuation argument type through either
-`declare! {non updatable}` or `declare! {updatable<Arguments>, ...}`.
-There is no
-nightly feature or associated-type-default variant.
+The [transaction-plan guide](TRANSACTION_PLANS.md) covers named allocations and
+local funding rules.
+The [spend-planning guide](SPEND_PLANNING.md) covers complete
+witness requirements and explicit program evidence preparation.

+Use `#[sapio::contract]` with ordinary `&self` methods and explicit
+`#[action(committed)]` or `#[action(suggested)]` declarations.
+Each action has its
+own request type and generated schema; `Contract` has no global argument pack.
+`Type::action_name_action().request(&root_path, &request)` encodes the exact action
+path.
+Absent requests do not invoke handlers.
+Default proposals require an
+explicit callback, except argument-free committed actions, which generate their
+fixed templates during compilation.

+For manual or trait-based authoring, `declare! {actions, Self::a, Self::b}` exports
+factories returning `Option<Box<dyn ErasedAction<Self>>>`. `None` explicitly omits
+an optional interface action. `declare! {finish, ...}` exports independently
+sufficient spending policies.
+The standalone `then`, `continuation` and `guard`
+attributes generate this same representation; there is no coercion through a
+shared request enum.

 Context funding, template amounts, and `AmountU64` fields use integer satoshis.
 Some example inputs use `AmountF64` or explicit `as_btc` serialization for BTC